ganong-noel/pandemic_ui_public/README.md

 - `bls_payroll_emp_nonfarm_no_adj.xlsx`: select "Multi Screen" under "Employment, Hours, and Earnings - National" in section "Employment" of the following link [https://www.bls.gov/data/home.htm](https://www.bls.gov/data/home.htm) (alternatively, the series can be accessed here: [https://beta.bls.gov/dataViewer/view/timeseries/CEU0000000001](https://beta.bls.gov/dataViewer/view/timeseries/CEU0000000001))

 ## Data from other papers
 - `literature_elasticities.csv` is a set of elasticities from Schmieder and Von Wachter 2016

+# Plots benchmarking JPMCI series to public data

+[details to be filled in by Rupsha]